-- How do we connect devices - In the same room? - In the next room? (tens) Cable/radio boundary - In the next building?
-(100s) + Admin boundary - In the next department? + Funding boundary - In the next campus?
-(1000s) + Political boundary - In the next country? (millions) - In the next continent? (billions) Distance, logical separation, cost and numbers increase; must share costs and cables 5
+How do we connect devices in the same room?
+In the next room? (tens) Cable/radio boundary - In the next building?
+(100s) + Admin boundary ં next department? + Funding boundary the next campus?
+(1000s) + Political boundary in the next country? (millions) Distance, cost and numbers In the next continent? (billions) increase: must share costs and cables. but separate administration